 - Replace white sugar with brown sugar for a deeper sweetness - stir thoroughly so it dissolves.

 - Skip the orange and add a pinch of ground cinnamon.
+If you love these flavors, you should explore more traditional Romanian food recipes to bring more authentic comfort to your kitchen.

 - For a dairy‑free version: try soy or oat milk, but check the consistency when resting - you might reduce the rest time.